Zhiyi-Zhang/NDN-Security-Guide/2-1-ndnlibrary.rst

 Identity, Key and Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All keys, certificates and their corresponding identities are managed by ``KeyChain``.
 There is an hierarchical structure of keys, certificates and identities; In real world, a user may have multiple identities.
 Each identity contains one or more keys, one of which is set as the default key of the identity.
-Similarly, each key contains one or more certificates, one of which is set as the defualt certificate of the key.
+Similarly, each key contains one or more certificates, one of which is set as the default certificate of the key.

 The private part which includes symmetric keys, and private keys of the asymmetric key pairs, is stored in a ``Trusted Platform Module (TPM) <SecTpm>`` in ndn-cxx security library.
 The public part which includes public keys of the asymmetric key pairs, identities, and certificates are managed in the ``Public-key Information Base (PIB) <SecPublicInfo>`` in ndn-cxx.
 The most important information managed by PIB is **certificates** of public keys.